whipped-cream/send_to_phone/README.md

 options:
-  -h, --help            show this help message and exit -c, --encrypt         Encrypt files before uploading -z, --compress        Compress files before uploading.
-Automatically set if more than one filename is passed --transfersh TRANSFERSH
+  -h, --help            show this help message and exit -c, --encrypt         Encrypt files before uploading -ce EMAIL, --email EMAIL
+                        Your email as associated with a key in gpg.
+Does nothing if --encrypt is not passed -z, --compress        Compress files before uploading.
+Automatically set if more than one filename is passed -cl {0,1,2,3,4,5,6,7,8,9}, --compressionlevel {0,1,2,3,4,5,6,7,8,9}
+                        Compression level to use.
+Defaults to 9 if --compress is set, otherwise does nothing --transfersh TRANSFERSH
                         Transfer.sh instance to upload file to.
 Defaults to transfer.sh --ntfy NTFY           Ntfy instance to send the message to.
 Defaults to ntfy.sh